UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/introduction.rst

   In any case, a set of basic features has been intimately attached to the field, providing it handy manipulation.

-- the geometry of a field is a set of parameters and methods that enables, basically, to know precisely what is the 3D-earth-round localization of any point of the field it describes.
+- the **geometry** of a field is a set of parameters and methods that enables, basically, to know precisely what is the 3D-earth-round localization of any point of the field it describes.
 As listed above, a geometry can be of several natures and dimensions.

-- a resource is an aggregation of fields, stored in a given data and meta-data format.
+- a **resource** is an aggregation of fields, stored in a given data and meta-data format.
 The resource is dissociated with its container, *i.e.* the system and physical support is it written on (*e.g.* a file on disk, a memory address, remote database...).

+A 4th important element is the **fid** (field identifier) of a field, which identifies its nature and can index it inside resources.

 The ``epygram`` package hence provides as much as possible easy read/write of fields from/to resources, as well as basic features on fields and geometries,